xxwn2020/sourcegraph/doc/user/campaigns/index.md

 - [Configure repository permissions](../../admin/repo/permission.md), which campaigns will respect
 - [Disable campaigns for all users](managing_access.md#disabling-campaigns-for-all-users)

+## Concepts

+- A **campaign** is group of related changes to code, along with a title and description.
+- You supply a set of **patches** to a campaign.
+Each patch is a unified diff describing changes to a specific commit and branch in a repository.
+(To produce the patches, you provide a script that runs in the root of each repository and changes files.)
+- The campaign converts the patches into **changesets**, which is a generic term for pull requests, merge requests, or any other reviewable chunk of code.
+(Code hosts use different terms for this, which is why we chose a generic term.)
+- Initially a changeset is just a **preview** and is not actually pushed to or created on the code host.
+- You **publish** a changeset when you're ready to push the branch and create the changeset on the code host.

 ## Roadmap

 <!-- TODO(sqs): This section is rough/incomplete/outline-only. -->